 Then, flag whether you want include the course into any course catalogs that you’ve created in your platform.
 Remember: Even if you place the course within a catalog, you cannot resell the course.
 By placing the course in a catalog, users will be able to directly enroll into it, but they cannot purchase it.
 If you do not want to include the course in any catalogs, simple switch the Add courses to existing catalog(s) toggle at the top of the panel, switching it from green to grey, and press Next to proceed.

 Finally, use the Enroll Users to Courses toggle at the top of the last page of the slideout panel to directly enroll users into the course.
-You can enroll individual users, branches, or user groups in your LMS.
+You can enroll individual users, branches, or user groups in your platform.
 Then, press Import.
 A message at the bottom of the page will confirm that your content has been successfully imported into your platform.
 Refer to the Course Management section of the Knowledge Base to learn more about managing courses.

 Mass Importing Courses from Skilla

-Additionally, you can import multiple courses from Skilla into the LMS in a single action.
+Additionally, you can import multiple courses from Skilla into the platform in a single action.
 When viewing the Skilla catalog, press the download icon in the top right corner of the page.
-For the single import, select which courses you want to import, then flag whether to import them as CLOR content or as LMS courses, and if you want to assign them to one or more catalog(s).
+For the single import, select which courses you want to import, then flag whether to import them as CLOR content or as platform courses, and if you want to assign them to one or more catalog(s).
 Refer to the sections above in this article for more information about each import type.

 This import option does not allow you to enroll users into courses at this stage, since courses may have different types of audience.
 The massive import will be managed as a background job, with the import time depending on the number of courses you’re importing.
-Please note that each course that you import from Skilla becomes an individual course in the LMS, so if you import five Skilla courses, you will create five courses in the LMS.
+Please note that each course that you import from Skilla becomes an individual course in the platform, so if you import five Skilla courses, you will create five courses in the platform.

 Managing Skilla Content in Docebo